pflorita/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+	- the closure in this code is 'return function()' inside the function 'personalDice' because it accessed the variable 'name' which is outside of its scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+	- Dan will always be the one rolling the dice, but each time the function 'dansRoll' is called, the variable 'newRoll' (declared inside the anonymous function's scope) gets redeclared and reassigned a new value, thereby return a different value each time Dan rolls the dice.

 c.
 What is the lexical scope of `newRoll`?
+	- the lexical scope of newRoll is the anonymous function's scope where it is declared.

 ### Task 3 - Stretch Goals